 There is a service charge of $10 and a per page charge of 20 cents.

 The primary mission of the Klutznick Law Library / McGrath North Mullin & Kratz Legal Research Center is to provide Creighton law students and faculty members with meaningful access to relevant legal and law-related information.
 Law Library resources and services support the curricular, research, and service activities of Creighton University School of Law.
 Secondarily, the Law Library collection supports the legal information needs of the university community, the general public of the Omaha metropolitan area, the local judiciary and practicing bar.
 Finally, the library strives to achieve its mission in a safe, secure, working environment for all of its patrons.

 The Law Library has three self-service photocopiers/scanners/printers available.
 The machines, located throughout the library, are for Creighton University student use only and operate only with the use of a Creighton ID or credentials.

 Please see the Public Patron Policy

 A calendar with current hours of operation is posted here.

 The Law Library reserves the right to deny access to any person whose behavior disrupts or hinders Library use by Creighton University students, faculty and staff.

 Food is not allowed in the Law Library.
+Drinks are permitted in covered containers only.
 The use of all tobacco products are not allowed in or on any Creighton facility or property.